EspressoAdvice.comUpdated April 2026

 1. Place your portafilter (with basket) on the scale and tare to zero 2.
 Grind your coffee into the portafilter until you hit your target dose (typically 18g for a double shot) 3.
 Distribute, tamp, and lock into the machine 4.
 Place your cup on the scale and tare to zero 5.
 Start your shot and timer simultaneously 6.
 Stop the shot when you reach your target yield (typically 36g for a 1:2 ratio) 7.
 Record the time (aim for 25-30 seconds)

 If shots are too fast (under 20 seconds), grind finer.
 If too slow (over 35 seconds), grind coarser.
-The scale provides the data that makes dialling in possible rather than guesswork.
+The scale gives the data that makes dialling in possible rather than guesswork.
+Our troubleshooting guide covers what to adjust when shots taste off.

 Common questions about espresso scales